Network Code on Cybersecurity

 While these entity types are listed in the NCCS, they are not automatically covered.
 Only those entities explicitly designated by national authorities fall under its binding cybersecurity obligations.

-The classification of electricity sector entities as "high-" or "critical-impact" under the NCCS is based on their potential to disrupt cross-border electricity flows in the event of a cyber incident.
-Determination of criticality is made by national authorities using thresholds defined through ECII, Electricity Cybersecurity Impact Index.
+The classification of electricity entities as high or critical-impact under NCCS is based on their potential to disrupt cross-border electricity flows in the event of a cyber incident.
+Determination of criticality is made by national authorities using ECII, Electricity Cybersecurity Impact Index.
 Art.
 24

 Entities in both regulations